BnMcGn/warflagger/src/texts/user-manual.md

 some part of the news article has been debunked.
 Use the excerpt feature to zoom in on the false claim.
 Almost as good: start a fact hunt using the NeedsEvidence flag.

-1. Misleading headlines
+####  Misleading headlines

-    Poorly written headlines can be flagged, debated, edited How many times have you clicked on an article, only to find that the content didn't match the headline?
+How many times have you clicked on an article, only to find that the content didn't match the headline?
 Now you can fix it.
 Object to a headline, or suggest a more accurate, informative alternative with the title tool.

 ### Mean

-1. Inflammatory
+####  Inflammatory

 Use of the Inflammatory flag is obvious.
 It is meant for cases of name calling, insults and general rudeness.

 Before you use it, consider a few things:

 Questions of truth should usually be handled with Evidence/NeedsEvidence flags.
 If your opponent is making allegations, you might be best to challenge those allegations.

 Not every thing that makes you uncomfortable should be considered Inflammatory.
 There is a line between the blunt truth and a label that is meant to demean.
 We don't want to interfere with plain statements.

 There is a special flag under consideration for uncomfortableness: TriggerWarning.
 Sometimes people are not ready to look into the dark corners.
 You can use this flag to warn away the fragile.

-2. Out of bounds
+####  Out of bounds

 The OutOfBounds flag is meant for things that need emergency cleanup:

 -   Immediate threats of violence
 -   Incitement to violence
 -   Doxxing (posting the private personal details of another person, often for the sake of harrassment)

 Don't cry wolf.
 This flag is like that red "Pull in case of fire" thing that was mounted in your school hallway.
 Unnecessary use may lead to requests for detailed explanations of meaning in the principal's office.

 ### Filthy

-1. NSFW
+####  NSFW

 You may use the Disturbing flag to label things that are obscene, violent or otherwise Not Safe For Work.
 The milder LanguageWarning flag is also available for those who wish to filter out four letter words and such.

 These flags are user sensitive.
 Some people will flag with a high tolerance for the offensive.
 Others will be very picky.
 As a reader, you will be able to choose to ignore some and take caution from others.
 You might, for example, set your software up to be more sensitive when children are using it.

 ### Illegal